 In the beginning, it’s likely that your funding will come from a combination of these resources since most lenders offer larger loans to established businesses with evidence of profitability.
 However, there have been an increasing amount of financing opportunities for small businesses — you may just need to do some additional research first.
 It’s never too early to start looking into all of your options.

 While you’re projecting your business startup costs, don’t forget to include costs to officially form your business.
-You launch your company with Incfile starting at only $49 + state fees.
-Find out more today.
+You can launch your company with Incfile for $0 + state fees, and you’ll get a free Registered Agent for one year.